JacquesGariepy/Prompts/README.md

 Make sure fields 1 to 6 are answered very short, e.g. for the sender's name just say the name.
 Please answer in JSON machine-readable format, using the keys from above.
 Format the ouput as JSON object called "results".
-Pretty print the JSON and make sure that is properly closed at the end."
+Pretty print the JSON and make sure that is properly closed at the end.
 ```

 Email sample :